I’m not a DIY expert and this is perfect. Slide on to the guttering, tighten fixing to roof and done. Will recommend to everyone.

 Can I order the Rainsaver over the telephone?

-Yes, our telephone hours are 9:00 AM to 5:00 PM Monday to Friday, feel free to call!
+Yes, please see our telephone hours, feel free to call!
 You can always order online 24×7, 365 days a year too.

 What guarantee does the Rainsaver come with?